SMNIK/Molecular-Orbital-Theory/README.md

 ![equation](https://latex.codecogs.com/gif.latex?{\psi_{i}}=\sum_{i=1}^{n}&space;c_{i}&space;\phi_{i})

 So, the Huckel approximtion is used to determine the energies and shapes of the π molecular orbitals.
 In other words, the Huckel approximation assumes that the electrons in the π bonds "feel" an electrostatic potential due to the entire σ (sigma) bonding framework in the molecule.

+### Hückel characteristics
+- it limits itself to <a href="https://en.wikipedia.org/wiki/Conjugated_system">conjugated</a> hydrocarbons.
+- Only <a href="https://en.wikipedia.org/wiki/Pi_bond">π electron</a> molecular orbitals are included because these determine much of the chemical and spectral properties of these molecules.
+The <a href="https://en.wikipedia.org/wiki/Sigma_bond">σ electrons</a> are assumed to form the framework of the molecule and σ connectivity is used to determine whether two π orbitals interact.
+However, the orbitals formed by σ electrons are ignored and assumed not to interact with π electrons.
+This is referred to as σ-π separability.
+It is justified by the orthogonality of σ and π orbitals in planar molecules.
+For this reason, the Hückel method is limited to systems that are planar or nearly so.
+- The method is based on applying the <a href="https://en.wikipedia.org/wiki/Variational_method_(quantum_mechanics)">variational method</a> to <a href="https://en.wikipedia.org/wiki/Linear_combination_of_atomic_orbitals">linear combination of atomic orbitals</a> and making simplifying assumptions regarding the overlap, resonance and Coulomb integrals of these atomic orbitals.
+It does not attempt to solve the <a href="https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation">Schrödinger equation</a>, and neither the functional form of the basis atomic orbitals nor details of the <a href="https://en.wikipedia.org/wiki/Hamiltonian_(quantum_mechanics)">Hamiltonian</a> are involved.